Sets88/tools/docs/dns.md

 ## CNAME

-Is a link pointing to other dns record, requesting A record from this record it
+Is a link pointing to other dns record

 ## TXT